supposedly/dialect-museum/README.md

 - ❌ And we haven't addressed #3.
 Accounting for all of the English accents in the world just makes for too much info!
-We tried hiding all of it behind an expandable widget, like with that **(Show More)** thing, but we found out that that doesn't exactly solve the problem... it's more like just shoving it inside a drawer.
+We tried hiding all of it behind an expandable widget, like with that **(Show More)** thing, but we found out that that doesn't exactly solve the problem... it's more like shoving it into a drawer to take care of later.

 We're making some progress, but we're still not all the way there.
 With 2/3 of our key issues still unsolved, it's starting to look like a good idea to cut our losses and stay satisfied with our two